mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 Rental gear does the job, but having your own equipment that fits you properly and that you know inside and out makes an enormous difference.
 At minimum, I recommend investing in your own **mask, snorkel, fins, and dive computer** as early as possible.
 A mask, snorkel, and fins are great to own for snorkeling and freediving as well.

 For my dive computer, I recently upgraded to the [Shearwater Peregrine](https://www.shearwater.com/products/peregrine/) and I love it.
-It is intuitive, easy to read underwater with large screen, and gives me all the information I need without being overwhelming.
+It is intuitive, easy to read underwater with large screen, and gives me all the information I need without being overwhelming.I even customized the screen so the text is all pink!

 When you are ready to invest in a full setup, I highly recommend a **wing BCD with a backplate** over a traditional jacket-style BCD.
 It gives you much better control over your buoyancy and trim.
-I dive with a [Halcyon wing](https://www.halcyon.net) on a small aluminum backplate with 14 kg (30 lb) of lift.
+I dive with a [Halcyon wing](https://www.halcyon.net) with an aluminum backplate with 14 kg (30 lb) of lift.
 Halcyon also makes the wing BC in 9 kg (20 lb) and 18 kg (20 lb) lift options, and steel backplates for those who need extra weight.
 Finding the right size for your body and the type of diving you do is key.

 For my regulator, I use the [Mares 62X](https://www.mares.com), which is incredibly lightweight and comfortable, a big plus for traveling.
 I also dive with a **longhose setup**, which I highly recommend for safety and streamlining.
 I have customized my SPG to display pressure in bar alongside a compass, which keeps my gauge console minimal and easy to read.
 I got my regulator in DIN, because that is what is used univserally around the world except for the US.
-I have a DIN to yoke adaptor to use in the US but when I travel I can just bring my DIN regulator.
+I have a DIN to yoke adaptor to use in the US (or I just remove the yoke inserts) but when I travel I can just bring my DIN regulator.

 It's also important to make sure you take proper care of your gear.
 Make sure to rinse it in freshwater after every dive and hang it somewhere it can fully dry.
 Diving gear is expensive but it is also your life support, so it's important to take care of it so it can take care of you.